 NET Services offers numerous services to NSU students, including:

 Students can check out IT equipment from the Support Desk at TC 148.
 Equipment available includes laptops, digital cameras, video cameras, projectors, and more!

 Many of the resources you'll use while at NSU are available online.
 These resources include WebAdvisor for registering, Desire2Learn learning management system, NSU Mobile, myNSU portal for accessing all information and resources, and Google Apps for Education for email, document storage, calendar, and web site hosting.

 NSU's dual-purpose classrooms have both DDN and IP capabilities.
-NSU also provides access to online virtual classroom software, allowing students and instructors to interact via the Internet.
-In addition, these technologies link NSU classrooms to experts and resources around the world.
+NSU also provides access to virtual classroom software, allowing students and instructors to interact online.
+These technologies link NSU classrooms to experts and resources around the world.

 Blackboard Collaborate is the system standard for delivering courses via Web conferencing.
 This software is intended as an alternate delivery to IP and DDN videoconferencing.